 Respondents are, on balance, relatively positive about the idea of the UK creating new trade agreements with non-EU countries.
 The most common view was to see it broadly as an opportunity, but with some chance of risks.
-Food standards are a particularly sensitive issue, as set out below.
+Food standards are a particularly sensitive issue.